11 alternatives to Microsoft Excel

 Right on the heels of Microsoft’s Excel came WPS Office, a lightweight, free, and fast office suite that’s highly compatible with Microsoft Office.
 WPS Office offers three applications, including Writer, Presentation, and Spreadsheets.
 The Spreadsheets option has a similar interface to Excel, and while it doesn’t process as quickly, it still has a decent amount of features.

-You can opt for a free version of the suite, WPS Office Free, or upgrade to WPS Office Premium to eliminate ads and gain more cloud-based storage.
-Pricing for Premium starts at $35.99 per year per user, which is still considerably cheaper than an Office365 subscription.
+You can opt for a free version of the suite, WPS Office Free, or upgrade to WPS Office Pro to eliminate ads and gain more cloud-based storage.
+The annual Pro plan is $35.99 per year, which is still considerably cheaper than a Microsoft 365 subscription.
 It’s worth noting that WPS Office offers a free trial for new users, so you can try before you buy.

-If you’re searching for an affordable and lightweight alternative to Office365, SoftMaker Office is another option to consider.
+If you’re searching for an affordable and lightweight alternative to Microsoft 365, SoftMaker Office is another option to consider.
 SoftMaker offers four applications, including TextMaker, PlanMaker, Presentations, and integration with Thunderbird email.

 The most practical aspect of SoftMaker, aside from its smaller size, is its preference for using the Microsoft formats .docx, .xlsx, and .pptx as its default file formats to eliminate any compatibility issues.

 The pricing starts at $29.90 per year or $2.99 per month.
-SoftMaker FreeOffice is a zero-investment option that’s virtually the same but with some ads.
+SoftMaker FreeOffice is a free option that’s virtually the same but with some ads.

-ThinkFree Office is a web-based office suite that runs on Windows, macOS, Linux, Android, and iOS platforms.
-In addition to being incredibly compatible with existing files, ThinkFree Office also reads and writes in Microsoft file formats like .docx and .xlsx.
-As far as user experience is concerned, ThinkFree Office has a similar look and comparable functionality to Microsoft’s Word, Excel, and PowerPoint, but has renamed them Hword, Cell, and Show, respectively.
+Hancom Office is a web-based office suite that runs on Windows, macOS, Linux, Android, and iOS platforms.
+Hancom Office reads and writes in Microsoft file formats like .docx and .xlsx.
+As far as user experience is concerned, Hancom Office has a similar look and somewhat comparable functionality to Microsoft’s Word, Excel, and PowerPoint, but calls them Word, Cell, and Show, respectively.

 7. Polaris Office

-Polaris Office is another alternative to Office365.
+Polaris Office is another alternative to Microsoft 365.
 It boasts a small installation package and quick startup speed.
 Similar to Open365, Polaris Office is fully compatible with Microsoft products but will also load and export PDFs and Google Docs.
-This is an important consideration for anyone who routinely shares spreadsheets across multiple operating systems, whether web or PC based.
+This is an important consideration for anyone who routinely shares spreadsheets across multiple operating systems, whether web- or PC-based.

 8. Grist Labs